Fat Cat Rockets Centaurus

 FLIGHT/RECOVERY:

 Rocket PicIn preparation for flight I prepped t' rocket at home by addin' motor retention and then pre-tapin' a G38 BlackMax EconoJet motor.
-Avast, me proud beauty!
+Ya scallywag!
 I added a Pratt Nomex® Heat Shield t' t' shock cord t' protect t' parachute.

 T' first flight lifted off on t' G38-4 straight up, arced over horizontal and popped t' ejection charge.
+Blimey!
+Begad!
 Perfect!
 T' parachute deployed and t' rocket fell t' be recovered.
 Avast, me proud beauty!
 T' white nose cone showed some orange paint where it had hit t' body tube.

-T' second flight was on a AeroTech RMS G64-4.
+T' second flight be on a AeroTech RMS G64-4.
 This motor's flame punched t' rocket off o' t' pad (I missed t' picture) and thrust it straight and stable as an arrow into t' air.
-Begad!
 Much higher than the G38.
-Arrr!
-Arrr!
-It arced over and was headin' straight down for about 2 seconds before the ejection occurred (seemed very late).
-But t' 'chute deployed without a zipper and it descended and be recovered.
+Avast, me proud beauty!
+It arced over and be headin' straight down for about 2 seconds before the ejection occurred (seemed very late).
+Avast!
+But t' 'chute deployed without a zipper and it descended and was recovered.

 Picture courtesy o' Douglas Gardei at CMASS Launch